henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-12-use-focal-point-in-product-cards-in-shopifys-craft-theme.md

 ## Update 2025-07-16: Collection cards

 I wanted the same for collection cards.
 This one was trickier!
-You have (?) to use the global `image` object to get at the `presentation`:
+You have (?) to use the global `images` object to get at the `presentation`:

 {% raw %}
 ``` diff